cawalch/jmespath.spec/jep-006-improved-identifiers.md

 In order for an identifier to not be quoted, it must start with `[A-Za-z_]`, then must be followed by zero or more `[0-9A-Za-z_]`.

-The unquoted rule is updated to account for all JSON supported escape
+The quoted-string rule is updated to account for all JSON supported escape
 sequences:

 ```
-quoted-string     =/ quote 1*(unescaped-char / escaped-char) quote
+quoted-string     = quote 1*(unescaped-char / escaped-char) quote
 ```

 The full rule for an identifier is: